jonlpersson/ed-latimore/site/_posts/2022-01-25-how-to-tell-a-girl-you-like-her.md

 Popular advice says to compliment a girl if you like her to let her know.
 While I’m all for flirting, complimenting women can backfire, especially if she’s not into you.
 It could be like buying her a drink, now she has a free drink and you don't have the girl.

-Studies show women are better at sending body language cues than men.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> So if you’re looking for easier ways to tell if she’s attracted to you without laying out insincere compliments, look for these signs:
+Studies show women are better at sending body language cues than men.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> So if you’re looking for easier ways to tell if she’s attracted to you without laying out insincere compliments, look for these signs:

 * She makes eye contact
 * Her knees are pointed in your direction